Best Running Sunglasses of 2026

 • Frame is bigger than average and might be too large for small faces

-Goodr OGs sunglasses are perhaps the most ubiquitous frame in all of trail running right now and are popular all over the world, with people using them in many different climates.
-The very affordable OGs come with glare-busting polarized lenses, and the brightly colored frame choices on offer are just plain fun, and many will find this wayfarer style appropriate for daily life as well.
+The very affordable Goodr OGs sunglasses are perhaps the most ubiquitous frame in trail running right now.
+They are popular worldwide, and people use them in many different climates.
+The glare-busting polarized lenses provide an excellent optical experience, and the brightly colored frame choices — along with their names — are simply fun.
+Many will also find this wayfarer style appropriate for daily life.

-One component that has made the OGs extremely popular is the silicone inserts on the nose bridge, which effectively prevent the glasses from slipping in very sweaty or rainy runs.
-The frame is snug and lightweight, but the field of view is square like other value-priced sunglasses.
-Looking straight ahead is fine, but the lack of curvature of the lens makes peripheral viewing awkward.
+One component that has made the OGs extremely popular is the silicone nose bridge inserts, which effectively prevent the glasses from slipping during very sweaty or rainy runs.
+The frame is snug and lightweight, but the field of view is square.
+This is similar to other value-priced sunglasses.
+Looking straight ahead is fine, but the lack of lens curvature makes peripheral viewing awkward.
+The polarized coating can also wear quickly.

 Shop the Goodr OG Sunglasses